AstraZeneca/runnable/docs/concepts/the-big-picture.md

     a [shell script](task.md/#shell) or a
     [notebook](task.md/#notebook).

+    A task can live in isolation and be independent of the workflow.

     All the logs, i.e stderr and stdout or executed notebooks are stored in [catalog](catalog.md) for easier access and debugging.